tksarah/irohaboard/README.md

 # Irohaboard
-Manifest for Kubernetes on "Docker for Windows"
+* Manifest for Kubernetes on "Docker for Windows"
+* Manifest for Kubernetes on "OpenStack Instances"